Augustas-Nixon/Metasploit-Demo/README.md

 # Metasploit-Demo
-This repo is created to demonstrate the working and installation steps for Metasploit tool created by Rapid7, the repo will cover the use cases, test scenarios and other configuration steps needed for the proper setup and working of the tool.
+This repo is created to demonstrate the installation steps and a working demo for the Metasploit tool created by Rapid7, the repo will cover the use cases, test scenarios and other configuration steps needed for the proper setup and working of the tool.

 # Metasploit Framework
 Metasploit Framework is an open-source project maintained by Rapid7 and the community.
 It provides a large collection of exploits, payloads (including Meterpreter), encoders, tools like msfconsole and msfvenom, and a platform for writing and testing new modules.